 - Facilities use prioritization will be given to school use followed by community use of the sport that is in season based on the Hood River Valley High School sports program calendar.
 (HRVHS Team Directory)

 Until further notification, indoor facilities use beyond school use will only be permitted for youth recreation programs.
 All outdoor facilities are available for youth recreation, school aged clubs, and adult programs outside of school hours.
-Use of facilities needs to comply with current COVID-19 precautionary requirements.

 Before a program makes a request, it is suggested to check the availability of the location the program is interested in.
 Checking availability can be done through the following steps: